swcarpentry/training-course/_submissions/round-08/1/2014-02-12-mcq-unit-tests.md

 What should you always do when writing a unit test?

 a.
-Test all classes and methods involved, not just the specific piece of code you&#8217;re testing
+Test all classes and methods involved, not just the specific piece of code you're testing

 b.
 See that the unit test can fail and does not always pass